 - 2021: Residential and commercial solar owners are eligible for a tax credit of 22% of the cost of their system.
 This will also be the last year of federal tax credit eligibility for residential solar owners.

 - 2022 and Beyond: Owners of new commercial solar will be able to claim 10% of the cost of their system.

-- The 5% Test: This method requires the system owner to pay or incur at least 5% of the cost of the project before the construction start deadline.
+- The 5% Test: This method to qualify requires the system owner to pay or incur at least 5% of the cost of the project before the construction start deadline.
 In this case, the “cost of project” only includes the portion of the project that qualifies for five-year accelerated depreciation.
 However, there is one exception to the rule, known as the “3 ½ month” rule.
 This means the equipment is treated as received on the date it was paid as long as the physical possession is taken within 3 ½ months from the first payment for the equipment.

 - Transfer Policies

 For those who choose to buy solar equipment from after a deadline might wonder if they are eligible to receive the tax credit as well.
 The answer is yes; however, this is only true when the “project” is passed along instead of just the equipment.
-Here are some ways to ensure you’ll receive the credit:
+Here are some ways to ensure you will receive the credit:

 - Intangible Rights: These can include a Power Purchase Agreement (PPA), permits, interconnection agreement, or a site lease.
 In other words, you should look to contract rights because the more you have, the more likely you are to be approved for the transfer of the credit.

 - Transferring to a Related Person/Party: The general requirement is that there needs to be a 20% overlap in ownership to be considered related.
 This is measured by the share of the profits if the company were to be liquidated.
 While corporations measure this by values in stock, individuals could include their siblings, spouses, parents, and children as related parties.